 The THC content of concentrates such as wax and shatter can be as high as 80 percent.
 At that concentration, New York's tax would be $6.40 per gram, which amounts to a tax of more than 10 percent, assuming a retail price of $40 to $60 per gram.*

 The excise tax on a chocolate bar that contains 100 milligrams of THC, which Medicine Man in Denver is currently selling for $10, would be $3.
 Assuming similar costs in New York, that amounts to a 30 percent tax.

 But the THC tax is just the beginning.
 New York also is imposing a 9 percent tax on retail sales of cannabis products, plus an additional 4 percent tax earmarked for local governments.
-That combined 13 percent levy is on top of general state and local sales taxes, which together run as high as 8.9 percent.
-In New York City, the total sales tax would be nearly 22 percent, in addition to excise taxes ranging from 5 percent to 30 percent or so, depending on the type of product and its THC content.*
+The law exempts recreational marijuana from general sales taxes.*

 Illinois taxes wholesale transfers at 7 percent and collects a 10 percent marijuana sales tax on products with THC concentrations of no more than 35 percent.
 Michigan imposes the same statewide tax on retail sales.
 Massachusetts has a 10.75 percent state tax on retail marijuana sales, although cities can add their own taxes of up to 3 percent.
 Maine collects $335 per pound of flowers from growers and a 10 percent tax on retail sales.